Back to blog

 Additionally, property inventories save you time when transitioning between tenants, eliminating the need to search for broken or malfunctioning items before the arrival of a new tenant.
 To simplify this process, we’ve prepared a guide on creating a property inventory.

-Creating a Property Inventory
+Creating a property inventory

 A property inventory can be collaboratively compiled by the tenant and the landlord, though an agent can act on the landlord’s behalf when necessary.
 In cases where communication is not seamless, involving a bailiff may become necessary, although it’s not the preferred option for either party.